painting by Gary Long of Pendeen Watch

 Reference images of the unique Cornish landscape that our tutors will be visiting.
 You can revisit these time and time again, to practice the techniques learned in the session.

-In-depth video footage (approx 3.5 hours) Watch and absorb or paint along as Gary discusses colour mixing, layering, brush techniques and creating depth and dimension in an oil painting over two sessions.
+In-depth video footage (approx 3.5 hours) Watch and absorb or paint along as Gary discusses colour mixing, layering, brush techniques and creating depth and dimension in an oil painting.

 Who is this course for?